YelChristensen/typescript-eatout/README.md

 ### Todos:

-- add postcode validation on the search field
 - add bars, pubs and takaways to the venue list
 - add Google Maps API to plot venus on the map
 - add autocomplete address on the search field (also using Google Maps API)